Ethereum Review 2025: Investment Guide

 Enterprise and Institutional Adoption

-Major corporations and institutions are increasingly building on Ethereum or integrating Ethereum-based solutions in their operations.
+Who's using Ethereum?
+Major corporations and institutions are increasingly building on Ethereum.
+They're integrating Ethereum-based solutions in their operations.

 Enterprise Ethereum Alliance (EEA)

-The EEA includes over 500 member organisations working to develop enterprise-grade Ethereum solutions:
+The EEA includes over 500 member organisations.
+They're working to develop enterprise-grade Ethereum solutions:

 - Technology Companies: Microsoft, Intel, AMD, Samsung